Best Oculus Quest 2 accessories 2023

 Reasons to avoid

 It feels strange to call a PC an "accessory," but that's exactly what it is in this case.
-The Quest 2's best games are certainly immersive and graphically impressive for a fully mobile VR headset, however, you need much more power to play many Oculus Rift or SteamVR-level games on a Quest 2.
+The Quest 2's best games are certainly immersive and graphically impressive for a fully mobile VR headset.
+However, you need much more power to play many Oculus Rift or SteamVR-level games on a Quest 2.

-So check and see if your PC, laptop, or Mac is compatible with Oculus Link.
+First, check and see if your PC, laptop, or Mac is compatible with Oculus Link.
 If it isn't, a VR-ready PC will give you access to a wealth of new games and let you more easily check out mods for popular Quest 2 games like Beat Saber.

 Most powerful PCs with a solid graphics card will work for VR.
 But if you need help picking one, we'd suggest the HP Omen 30L.
 Our colleagues at Windows Central love this model and recommend it as one of the best-prebuilt PCs for Oculus Link.
 Depending on which model you buy, you can upgrade up to an Intel Core i9-10900K, NVIDIA GeForce RTX 3080 GPU, 1TB of SSD storage with some HDD backup, and 32GB of RAM.